How to start a microbrewery

 If you’re passionate about craft ale and want to join the growing independent brewery community, a microbrewery offers a rewarding business opportunity

-What is a microbrewery business and who is it suited to?
+What skills do you need to run a microbrewery business and who is it suited to?

 Britain’s appetite for craft beers and ales shows no sign of abating, and while alcohol consumption in Britain is the lowest so far this century, beer sales are actually increasing.